 It will also give PAC some additional authority to identify those areas of performance (whether in Code or not) which impact the objective, to require UNC Parties to improve in those areas and to impose sanctions where performance is below the required level.
 It will also require the Proposer of a modification which adds or changes UNC performance standards or might impact a Party's performance against such standards to specify an appropriate monitoring report.
 The CDSP will be required to provide a ROM (rough order of magnitude) for workgroup consideration

 The requirements below will be incorporated into the UNC.

 (Associated changes will be made to the Performance Assurance Framework documents).

-1) Introduce a new objective to the UNC for Performance Assurance to clarify its purpose, the Performance Assurance Objective (PAO).
+1) Introduce a new objective to the UNC, the Performance Assurance Objective (PAO)